monstermuffin/awesome-mini-pc/CONTRIBUTING.md

 # Contributing to Awesome Mini PC
-Thank you for your interest in contributing to Awesome Mini PC!
+Thank you for your interest in contributing to Awesome Mini PC.
 Contributing a device means the device will be added to the [Awesome Mini PC](https://awesomeminipc.com) database once it has been validated.

 ## Finding Device Information
-The key to a valuable contribution is detailed and accurate information.
-Here's how to find specifications for your device:

-### Why Detailed Information Matters
-Most manufacturers don't publish comprehensive technical details about their mini PCs, this is why I created this project.

-Collecting as much detailed information as possible about devices allows this database to become the comprehensive resource it is intended to be.
+In order to add a device to the database, accurate information will need to be collected about your device, this includes things like chipset information, port numbers and types, power input etc. The following will help you gather this information.

 ### Tools for Windows Users:
+> [!TIP]
+> Using tools like Device Manager, System Information, HWiNFO, CPU-Z, and GPU-Z will simplify gathering accurate hardware details on Windows.

 - **Device Manager**: For detailed hardware identification with chipset information.
    - Press `Win+X` and select "Device Manager".
    - Expand categories like "Network adapters", "Display adapters", etc.